obrummer/electricity-manager/README.md

 npm run test
 ```

 Backend -tests includes unit tests written with [Jest](https://jestjs.io/) and API integration tests written with [Supertest](https://www.npmjs.com/package/supertest) -library.
 Running the tests at backend requires own database which will be set in environment variables.
-Check the variable model from .envExample file.
+Check the variable model from .env.example file.
 After setting the variable tests can be run in backend directory by running:

 ```bash
 npm run test